Modern Slavery Statement

 Training

-The Procurement Team will continue to deliver guidance relating to Modern Slavery for all professionals across the organisation who engage with the University’s suppliers and related contracts.
+The Procurement Team will continue to provide guidance on modern slavery to all staff across the University who engage with suppliers and manage related contracts.

 Educational Partners

-The University has formalised partnership agreements with all its Educational Partners.
-Through the University’s process of securing partnership agreements , due diligence is carried out to ensure the University’s partners comply with the prevailing Modern Slavery Act in terms of their policies, procedures and practices that fall within the scope of the University’s partnership agreement with them and their wider organisational activities.
-To ensure continued compliance, monitoring is carried out by the University with its Partners particularly at formal annual reviews.
+The University has formalised partnership agreements with all its educational partners.
+As part of the process for securing these agreements, due diligence is undertaken to ensure that each partner complies with the requirements of the Modern Slavery Act.
+This includes reviewing their policies, procedures, and practices both within the scope of the partnership agreement and across their wider organisational activities.

 Further actions and goals

-For 2020-21, the University’s total third party and supplier spend was £20.4M ( Ex Vat ) and out of this £19.4M was spent through compliant Government backed framework purchasing Consortia suppliers , or from duly tendered or partnering third party arrangements where the resulting Contracts ensured that Modern Slavery safeguards are in place.
-The remaining amount of spend ostensibly involve a multiplicity of very low value non-recurring spot purchases and the University does monitor this low value spend activity.
+For 2024-25, the University’s total third party non payroll and supplier spend was £ 53.4M (Inc Vat) and out of this £51.9M (97%) was spent through compliant Government backed framework purchasing Consortia suppliers, from duly tendered or partnering and supplier third party arrangements where the resulting Contracts ensured that Modern Slavery safeguards are in place.
+The remaining amount of spend involve a multiplicity of exceptionally low value non-recurring spot purchases and the University does monitor this low value spend activity.

-However, a recent reorganisation of the University’s Finance Team has meant that Accounts Payable is now part of the Procurement Team.
-This will now mean that the Procurement Team can look at smaller amounts of expenditure duly aggregated into a category and assess if there is enough justification to explore any potential Modern Slavery implications
+The Procurement Team will continue to look at smaller amounts of expenditure duly aggregated into a category of spend and assess if there is enough justification to explore any potential Modern Slavery implications.

 The University follows a devolved procurement structure.
-The aim is to reduce the number of engagements and spend whereby little or no due diligence has been undertaken with suppliers prior to contract acceptance and implementation.
-This objective will be achieved by ensuring that the procurement team continue to engage and support people who are involved with the procurement of goods and services for their departments and schools.
-Also, the procurement team will carry on monitoring and authorising purchase orders and the set-up of suppliers within the Universities Business Connect procure to pay system involving individual non-pay spend above £5K.
+The aim is to continue to reduce the number of engagements and spend whereby little or no due diligence has been undertaken with suppliers prior to contract acceptance and implementation.
+This objective is achieved by ensuring that the procurement team continue to engage and support people who are involved with the procurement of goods and services for their departments and schools.
+Also, the procurement team will continue monitoring and authorising purchase orders and the set-up of suppliers within the Universities Business Connect procure to pay system involving individual non-pay spend above £5K.

 Approval